jcolivo/DrRacket-themes/README.md

 ## Installation
 Quit DrRacket to ensure no issues are encountered during the package installation process.

-From the command line:
+### From the command line:
 1. From the terminal command prompt, change into the directory of the theme you would like to install.
 2. Run the following command:

       ```console
      raco pkg install
       ```
-3. Open DrRacket, and select your chosen theme from preferences.
+Open DrRacket, and select your chosen theme from 'Preferences' in the 'Edit' menu.

 ## Notes and Credits
 - These themes have only been tested in a Windows machine, but they should work in Linux and MacOS as well.